eSolia/help.esolia.pro/src/prodb/prodb-security-controls_en.md

 ## Password History

-Selecting "Enforce password history" causes the system to disallow re-use of any passwords used in the past.
+Selecting "Enforce password history" causes the system to disallow re-use of any passwords set in the past.

 ## Failed sign-ins